The Visa

 [This opening segment is factual - see this Guardian piece]

-Forty five years later, in Glasgow, the events of that night will make for a dramatic turn in the lives of Artur Koçi and Ailsa Salcoats.
+Forty five years later, in Glasgow, the events of that night will make for a dramatic turn in the lives of ARTUR KOĆI and AILSA SALCOATS.

 The illicit collaborators become embroiled in the process of artificial conception… Artur is stocked up with syringes and sterile cups, while Ailsa is up to her elbows in ovulation and pregnancy testing kits.
 Emotions see-saw as Ailsa juggles domestic expediency with professional ethics; while Artur struggles to evade detection as an illegal worker.
 Despite the cultural divide, the mismatched pair begin to sense there may be more to their alliance than mere procreation… but their budding romance is just one positive pregnancy test away from being over.

-(Copyright © Michael Normand, 2024)
+(Copyright © Michael Normand, 2025)

 See full Synopsis